scanhamman/ror1/README.md

 <i><b>-a</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -all].
 Equivalent to -r -p -t, i.e. run all three main processes, in that order.
 The source file, data version and data date must be specified, but the latter two can usually be derived from the first.

 <i><b>-x</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -export].
 A flag that causes production of a collection of 7 csv files, representing the data in the summary tables for the specified version.
 The version can be specified explicitly using the -v flag.
 If not specified the 'current' version is used, i.e. the last imported one, which has its data in the ror and src schema.
 The name of the files are constructed from the version and the date-time of the run.
+Note that the files are sgenerated on the Postgres server.

 <i><b>-y</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -export-all].
-A flag that causes production of a collection of 7 csv files, representing all the data in the summary tables, for all imported versions. (v1.57 data is not exported, as it appears to be exactly the same as v1.58, just without the added geographical details of the v2.1 schema).
+A flag that causes production of a collection of 7 csv files, representing <i>all</i> the data in the summary tables, for all imported versions. (v1.57 data is not exported, as it appears to be exactly the same as v1.58, just without the added geographical details of the v2.1 schema).
 The name of the files are constructed from the version and the date-time of the run.
+Note that the files are sgenerated on the Postgres server.

 <i><b>-i</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -I, -install].
 Equivalent to -c -m, i.e. initialise the permanent data tables.